charithrd/Predicting-Alzheimer-s-Disease-with-Machine-Learning/README.md

 * The head() function is also from the pandas library is used to display the first 15 rows of a DataFrame, allowing us to evaluate if the right data type is available for analysis.
 ![Data_Head](Assets/Data_Head.png)

+This dataset contains personally identifiable information (PII).
+Complying with Art.
+7 of the GDPR “the controller shall be able to demonstrate that the data subject has consented to processing of his or her personal data” (Intersoft Consulting, 2016).

+However, this is a publicly available dummy data source used only to express learning outcomes.
+Hence data privacy conformity is not within the scope.

+* Using the df.dtypes attribute returns a Series with the data type of each column in the DataFrame.
+This helps to understand correct type of data is stored in each column, which is crucial for data analysis and preprocessing tasks.